netwerken/MNMLSM/_posts/2017-01-01-Welcome-to-Millennial.md

 categories: documentation
 tags: [documentation,sample]
 image:
-  feature: dancing in the deep.jpg
+  feature: Dancing in the deep.JPG
 ---

 Millennial is a minimalist Jekyll theme.
 The purpose of this theme is to provide a simple, clean, content-focused publishing platform for your publication site or blog.
 Below you can find everything you need to get started.